-Do not take other medicines that contain acetaminophen with this medicine.
+Do not take other medications that contain acetaminophen with this medication.
 Always read labels carefully.
-If you have questions, ask your doctor or pharmacist.
+If you have questions, ask your care team.

-If you take too much acetaminophen get medical help right away.
+If you take too much acetaminophen, get medical help right away.
 Too much acetaminophen can be very dangerous and cause liver damage.
 Even if you do not have symptoms, it is important to get help right away.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Keep out of the reach of children.
+Keep out of the reach of children and pets.